Hugh Jackman’s Social Enterprise Coffee Is Coming To Your Kitchen

 So in 2009, he traveled to Ethiopia with World Vision, a Christian humanitarian group that invests in ways to build stronger communities against poverty and injustice in the developing world.
 Jackman’s plan was to shoot a documentary about the impact of Fair Trade certification on coffee growers there, but after connecting with a local farmer named Dukale, he decided to also launch his own philanthropic enterprise to expand the marketplace for small farmers.

-Laughing Man Coffee, which started in 2011, is a social enterprise that now has two cafes in New York and, since 2015, a line of K-Cups.
-One offering is called Dukale’s Blend, which hints at how that documentary, entitled “Dukale’s Dream,” ultimately wrapped up: Laughing Man pours all proceeds into charitable programs that support better health, housing, and educational initiatives within fair-trade farming communities.
+Laughing Man Coffee, which started in 2011, now has two cafes in New York.
+In 2015, the company was acquired by Keurig, a line of K-Cups (the cafés continue to operate independently).
+Today, the Laughing Man cafés operate as a philanthropic enterprise, pouring all proceeds into charitable programs that support better health, housing, and educational initiatives within fair-trade farming communities.
+Keurig donates an undisclosed portion of the proceeds of each of its Laughing Man sales to those causes; Jackman donates all his profits.

 It is also expanding, with Jackman going full-Newman in his marketing tactics.
 During a social entrepreneurship talk at South by Southwest on March 12, the actor announced that Laughing Man has added a line of bagged coffee, along with rebranded packaging.
 All bags and K-Cups will now feature Jackman kneeling in a coffee field alongside Dukale (and a bolder font with the company name stacked in a way that’s almost smiley).

-Laughing Man will also become the first non-Keurig company in the U.S. to gain access to that company’s recyclable K-Cup design.
-Keurig is kicking off that announcement with promise to match all of the revenue that the new K-Cups generate for charity over the next 30 days.
+Laughing Man will also become the first brand in the U.S. to gain access to that company’s recyclable K-Cup design.
+Keurig is kicking off that announcement with promise to match all of the revenue that the new K-Cups of its subsidiary generate for charity over the next 30 days.
 There are four varieties, including one called Dukale’s Blend, available online and at major retailers like Kroger, Target, and Walmart.

 K-Cup pods have received a lot of justifiable criticism because they’re made with polycarbonate plastic, which isn’t accepted by many local recycling services.
 The new design uses polypropylene (like what yogurt containers are made from).
-Nearly all of Canada’s K-Cup manufacturers should switch over by the end of 2018, while the U.S. market is expected to complete the process by 2020.
+Nearly all of Canada’s K-Cup pods should switch over by the end of 2018, while the U.S. market is expected to complete the process by 2020.

 Laughing Man Coffee seemed like a good product to debut with because it’s a “premium, mission-driven brand” says Katie Gilroy, a Keurig spokesperson in an email to Fast Company. “[A]s we evaluated the brand refresh we felt it was important that its sustainability message was also reflected in the pod design.”

-Note: Correction: This article has been updated to note that Laughing Man was acquired by Keurig in 2015, and that Keurig does not donate 100% of the profits from Laughing Man to charitable cause.